dnanexus/dxWDL/README.md

 ![](https://github.com/dnanexus/dxWDL/workflows/Master%20Test%20Workflow/badge.svg)

+Note: dxWDL is now in maintaince mode.
+It will continue to receive bug fixes, but will have no new features.
+All new development is occurring in the [dxCompiler](https://github.com/dnanexus/dxCompiler) repository.

 dxWDL takes a pipeline written in the
 [Workflow Description Language (WDL)](http://www.openwdl.org/) and compiles it to an equivalent workflow on the DNAnexus platform.